Skip to main content

 4. I am a freshmen or senior, can I still apply?

-• Yes, every summer scholars do a 15 minute oral presentation and then a research poster presentation in March.
+• Yes, every summer scholars do a 15 minute oral presentation and then a research poster presentation in March at the UC LEADS Symposium.

 Contact